kylegwilliam/byu-cs324/hw-fork-exec/README.md

        ordering of the arguments passed to `dup2()`, or this will not work properly.

-       Note that if you did not use `fflush()` after writing to the file stream associated with `fork-output.txt`, as recommended in question 16, you might find that the buffer associated with the open file stream is destroyed--as part of the re-initialization of the stack and heap, in connection with `execve()`, before it is ever flushed.
-In this case, the statements you wrote will never make it to the file!

      Re-make and execute the following to show that it works:

      ```